lutrampal/bullgammator/README.md

 BullGammator is a web emulator for the ancient Bull Gamma 3 computer.

-The Gamma 3 was a machine built buy French company Bull in the 50's, in a pre-transistor era.
+The Gamma 3 was a machine built by French company Bull in the 50's, in a pre-transistor era.
 It initially possessed only seven 48 bits memories but this capacity was later extended with the ET (for "Extension Tambour", Drum Extension) version.
 The drum extension added many more 48 bits memories and a magnetic drum with a whopping storage capacity of 96 KB!
 Coding for the Bull Gamma 3 was no easy task as you can imagine since no programming language could be compiled for it.
 The instructions, which are somewhat similar to those of today's machines, had to be coded by hand on an array of wires.
 With the drum extension, they could finally be stored in memory.